aragon/sdk/javascript/modules/client/README.md

   metadata: {
     title: "Test Proposal",
     summary: "This is a short description",
-    description: "This is a long descrioption",
+    description: "This is a long description",
     resources: [
       {
         name: "Discord",